 6. Your Employer Is No Longer Communicating with You

-If your employer suddenly stops communicating with you or sharing information with you about the status of your benefits, consult with an attorney right away.
+If your employer suddenly stops communicating or sharing information with you about the status of your benefits, consult with a worker comp attorney right away.
 An attorney can help ensure that your employer is continuing to follow through on the process required for you to start receiving benefits for your medical expenses and loss of income.

 Nicholas Platt has consulted with hundreds of clients in these situations in his career and specializes in workers’ compensation claims.
-Platt Law offers free consultations for personal injury and workers compensation inquires in Iowa.
-Call workers compensation attorney Des Moines IA today at 515-278-1522.
+Platt Law offers free consultations for personal injury and workers compensation inquires in Des Moines and Urbandale, Iowa.
+Call our workers compensation attorney today at 515-346-6659.